What is Project 2025? Inside the wishlist Trump disavows.

 Some of the items are longstanding conservative goals, like simplifying the tax code and countering China.
 Others reflect changes in the party agenda brought by Mr. Trump.
 And much of the document echoes Mr. Trump’s rhetoric on topics like border security and LGBTQ+ rights.

 Mr. Trump has publicly distanced himself from the project, saying he has no interest in even reading it.
 But its authors include many former officials from his administration.
 The original director of the project, Paul Dans, served as the chief of staff for the U.S. Office of Personnel Management under Mr. Trump.
-Another author, Russel Vought, ran the Office of Management and Budget – and was policy director co-chair of this year’s GOP platform committee.
+Another author, Russell Vought, ran the Office of Management and Budget – and was policy director co-chair of this year’s GOP platform committee.

 During Mr. Trump’s first year in office, his administration implemented 64% of the policy recommendations from the 2016 Heritage “Mandate for Leadership” report, according to the think tank’s own tally.
 If elected again, Mr. Trump could seek to implement any of the policies laid out in Project 2025, though some of its more aggressive agenda items would almost certainly be challenged in court.

-Note: Editor’s note: The spelling of Russell Vought’s name was corrected on Oct.
-4, 2024, the date of the article’s initial publication.